Jim Cymbala

 Cymbala's best-selling books include Fresh Wind, Fresh Fire; Fresh Faith; and Fresh Power.
 In 2002, Cymbala was nominated for a Dove Award for Musical of the Year, for his work on Light Of The World, along with his wife, Carol Cymbala and their 270-voice Brooklyn Tabernacle Choir.
-He has been the pastor of the multi-racial megachurch The Brooklyn Tabernacle, since 1971.
-When he began serving The Brooklyn Tabernacle, the church membership numbered fewer than 30 persons.
+He has been the pastor of Brooklyn Tabernacle since 1971.
+When he began, the church membership numbered fewer than 30 persons.
 As of 2012, the church numbers over 16,000 members.
-The Cymbalas have three children and nine grandchildren.